markcollinscope/EXAMPLE-JAVA--LOGISTICS--SUPPORTS-ARTICLE-ON-ARM/README.md

   ```
   $ROOT
   |-
-    |-products (Domain - see above)
+    |-products (Domain Layer - see above)
-    |-productLines (Domain - see above)
+    |-productLines (Applciation Layer - see above)
-    |-parsers (Interface - see above)
+    |-parsers (Interface Layer - see above)
     |-EXTERNAL-LIBS (for ease of use, copies of Jars used by App.)
-    |-ingredients (Domain - see above)
+    |-ingredients (Domain Layer - see above)
-    |-control(Interface - see above)
+    |-control(Interface Layer - see above)
     |-testData
     |  |-testSetGiven
     |  |-testSetSimple
-    |-utils (Infrastructure - see above)
+    |-utils (Infrastructure Layer - see above)
   ```

   Other information

 - test data (input files) is held under the testData directory in $ROOT.
 No surprises there.
 - there are two sets of test data (file) as per the discussion of scripts (.sh files) above.
-- To generate syntax errors, semantic errors ) just edit the test data files (all of which have a “.eg” extension and you'll see the errors being reported.
+- To generate syntax errors (or semantic errors)  just edit the test data files (all of which have a “.eg” extension and you'll see the errors being reported when you run the application or related test code.

 ### Improvements

 #### Runtime vs Checked Exceptions

 The single major thing I would improve here would be to make <u>DuplicateKeyException</u> and <u>UnknownKeyExcepion</u> (as raised by <u>CheckedMap</u> in <u>utils</u>) extend RuntimeException rather than Exception.
 There's much debate out there about this topic.
-I have come to *favour* the RuntimeException approach, exception *except* in specific circumstances (email me if you'd like to discuss! :-).
+I have come to favour the RuntimeException approach, exception *except* in specific circumstances (email me if you'd like to discuss! :-).

 #### Unit as Infrastructure